 “Lord of the Flies.”
 Also known as Ba’al for short.
-The god of vegetation and storm, the head of the pantheon of gods in Canaan.
+The god of storm, the head of the pantheon of Watchers in Canaan.
 A muscular powerful deity who cannot be beaten through sheer strength.
 He has returned from imprisonment in the earth before.
 It’s hard to keep a bad god down.

-The goddess of Tyre and the Sidonians, the “Lady of the Sea.”
+The Watcher of Tyre and the Sidonians, the “Lady of the Sea.”
 Mother of the Gods.
 She has ruled Israel with Ba’al for centuries because Israelites have committed spiritual adultery in worshipping her.
-Jesus is coming to Tyre, but she is ready for him.
+Jesus is coming to Tyre but she is ready for him.
 And she has a few tricks up her battle dress.